utap2/utap2/docs/index.rst

 .. _manual-main:

-UTAP: User-friendly Transcriptome Analysis Pipeline
+UTAP: User-friendly Transcriptome and Epigenome Analysis Pipeline
 ===================================================

-RNA-Seq technology is routinely used to characterize the transcriptome and detect gene expression differences among cell types, genotypes and conditions.
+NGS technology is routinely used to characterize the genome and detect gene expression differences among cell types, genotypes and conditions.
 Advances in short-read sequencing instruments such as Illumina Next-Seq, have yielded easy-to-operate machines, with higher throughput, at a lower price per base.
 However, processing this data requires bioinformatics expertise to tailor and execute specific solutions for each type of library preparation.

-In order to enable fast and user-friendly data analysis, we developed an intuitive and scalable transcriptome pipeline that executes the full process, starting from sequences (RNA-Seq and bulk MARS-Seq), and ending with sets of differentially expressed genes.
-Output files are placed in a structured folder system, and summarization of the results is displayed in a rich and comprehensive report containing dozens of plots, tables and links.
+In order to enable fast and user-friendly transcriptome and epigenome NGS sequence data analysis, we developed an intuitive and scalable pipeline that executes the full process.
+Transcriptome analysis starts from cDNA sequences derived from RNA (for the protocols: TruSeq, bulk MARS-Seq, Ribo-Seq and SCRB-Seq) and ends with gene count and/or differentially expressed genes.
+Output files are organized in structured folders, and results summaries are provided in rich and comprehensive reports, containing dozens of plots, tables and links.
+In addition, the pipeline supports epigenome sequence analysis for ChIP-Seq and ATAC-Seq, including alignment and peaks detection.

+Our User-friendly Transcriptome Analysis Pipeline (UTAP) can be easily installed through a single singularity image that includes all the necessary software and files inside miniconda environment required for running Snakemake  workflows and taking advantage of parallel cluster resources.

+UTAP is a web-based intuitive platform currently installed on Weizmann institute’s cluster and is used extensively by the institute researches.
+It is also available as an open-source application for the biomedical research community, thus enabling researchers with limited programming skills, to efficiently and accurately analyse transcriptome and epigenome sequence data.

 .. toctree::
     :maxdepth: 2

-    rst/demo-site
     rst/rna-mars-seq-results
     rst/installation
     rst/user-guide